en de

 The prevalence of undernourishment indicator is calculated by the experts of the Food and Agriculture Organization of the United Nations (FAO) using several factors.
 Prevalence of undernourishment takes into account the average per capita availability of food as obtained through carefully constructed food balance sheets.
 Food balance sheets are based primarily on data officially reported by the member countries, including India.

 Prevalence of undernourishment also considers the calorie requirements of the population (based on data on age distribution for males and females, distribution of heights, and other key determinants of dietary energy requirements).
 Also, prevalence of undernourishment takes into account the distribution of calorie intake in the population as estimated through official consumption surveys conducted by governments.
-When governments do not provide recent consumption survey data, changes in the distribution of calorie intake in the population are estimated using the Food Insecurity Experience Scale (FIES) survey data, collected as part of the Gallup World Poll, which has a sample size of 3,000 in India.
-The latest household consumption survey data that India has released were collected in 2011.
-The methodology for estimating prevalence of undernourishment is described in FAO’s State of Food Security and Nutrition in the World 2023 report (Annex 1B).
+The methodology for estimating prevalence of undernourishment is described in FAO’s State of Food Security and Nutrition in the World 2024 report (Annex 1B).

 Prevalence of undernourishment values calculated in this way are used to measure progress toward the SDGs.
 Likewise, the GHI uses prevalence of undernourishment values reported by FAO whether or not governments have provided official consumption survey data.